 Step 6: Use a fork to crimp down the edges of the pastry.
 Use a sharp knife to make two air holes for the hot steam to vent during baking.

-Step 7: Place the turnovers in the freezer until the oven is preheated to 425º F. High heat is best when making rough puff pastries like these turnovers because it helps the butter steam quicker.
-This will help prevent any butter leakage by allowing the butter to steam in the dough pockets and make the flaky layers.
+Step 7: Place the turnovers in the freezer until the oven is preheated to 425°F. High heat is best when making rough puff pastries like these turnovers, as it helps the butter steam more quickly.
+This will help prevent any butter leakage by allowing the butter to steam in the dough pockets, creating flaky layers.

 Step 8: Mix the egg wash and use a pastry brush to brush the top of each turnover with the egg wash.

-Step 9: Bake the turnovers for 20-25 minutes until golden and flaky.
+Step 9: Bake the turnovers for 20 to 25 minutes until golden and flaky.
 The actual baking time can vary depending on the size of the turnovers you make.

 Step 10: Remove the turnovers from the oven and slide the parchment paper with the turnovers onto a wire cooling rack.
 I do not recommend eating them hot.
 The filling is very hot, and the pastries need to cool to set the flaky layers.
 The layers may be too moist if you cut into them too soon.